SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 end
 nothing #hide
 ```
+If the differential does not appear isolated on the lhs, its subject variable must also be explicitly declared (as it is not inferred for these cases).

 It is possible to add several equations to the model.
 In this case, each have a separate line.
 E.g. to keep track of a supply of nutrition ($N$) in the growth media, we can use:
 ```@example eqs1